rcook/rcook.github.io/_posts/2019-01-12-papilio-duo-part-1.md

 An important difference from when I originally purchased the Papilio DUO and started playing with it the first time is that I rarely use Windows these days.
 In fact, I don't have Windows as the primary operating system on any of my computers.
 Most of my machines are currently running Ubuntu 18.04.
 Therefore, the first thing I intend to document is how I get set up on Linux.
 We'll start with that today.

+### Setting the stage

+In case it becomes relevant in the future, here are the approximate specs of the machine I will be installing the Papilio development tools on:

+* [Lenovo ThinkPad T520][t520]
+* Intel i7-2760QM CPU
+* 16 GB RAM

 ### Downloads

 All the tutorials for the Papilio DUO that I've found online use the following two pieces of software: